engines-wafu/RAMPART_Docs/Briefs/Range_Brief.md

 #### Purpose and Usage

-Tsalka MOA is a complex area activity that abuts the souther Georgian border.
+Tsalka MOA is a complex area of intensive military activity that abuts the souther Georgian border.
 The area contains restricted areas, frequent helicopter movements, and a low-level route.
 The two low-level entries are designated as ALPHA to the east and HOTEL on the northwest and the exit is at point OSCAR.